HenrikJoreteg/Capsule/readme.md

 - Scaling questions: One big limitation of this approach in its current state is scaling.
 This library will be converted to use [Thoonk.js](https://github.com/andyet/Thoonk.js) to leverage Redis's clustering and pub/sub capabilities as a back end.
 - Better handling of offline support/flaky connections: Potentially one could build a `changes` queue of events if the connection is lost and then send those on reconnect.
 - Better/easier way to handle security instead of having to validate each message outside of the model structure on the server.
-- Full sample app (one that's not the proprietary apps I've built with this)
+- Full sample app (I've built stuff with this, but not opensourceable apps)
 - More awesome
 - Test suite